Murray, Wawrinka clash in tie of Roland Garros first round - France 24

 Defending champion Rafael Nadal, seeded two and looking for a 13th French Open crown, begins his campaign against Egor Gerasimov, the 83rd-ranked Belarusian.

-The 34-year-old Spaniard has defeated the Austrian in the last two finals in Paris.
+The 34-year-old Spaniard defeated the Austrian in the last two finals in Paris.

-With no Roger Federer taking part, Russia's Daniil Medvedev is Djokovic's scheduled semi-final opponent.
+With Federer not taking part, Russia's Daniil Medvedev is Djokovic's scheduled semi-final opponent.

 However, Medvedev has never won a match at Roland Garros in three visits.